ototadana/TyDrone/README.md

   - [Meta Quest Pro](https://www.oculus.com/quest-pro/)

 ## Usage
-**Important Notice: Disclaimer of Warranty**
-This software is available for all users to freely utilize; however, there is no guarantee provided regarding its use.
-In the event that any inconvenience or damage arises from the use of this software—such as if a drone behaves unpredictably and causes damage, or if the drone itself malfunctions—the developers cannot be held responsible.
-Please acknowledge and accept these risks when using this software, and do so at your own responsibility.

-Please refer to the [Wiki](https://github.com/ototadana/TyDrone/wiki) for instructions on how to use this software.
+Please refer to the [User's Manual](https://github.com/ototadana/TyDrone/wiki/TyDrone-User's-Manual) for instructions on how to use this software.

 ## How to Build
 1. Clone this repository.